Disneyland Hotel Review: Is It Worth The Price?

 Overall we had a fantastic stay, but there were a few niggles.
 Most of the niggles are easily fixable and shouldn't put you off a stay, but we're going to be honest about our thoughts and experiences during this stay, and hopefully, when we go back, we'll be able to remove the niggles in this review.

 We'll take you through our experience of our two-night stay in the standard (superior) king room at Disneyland Hotel to help you see if it's right for you and whether it's worth the splurge.
-For reference, this is our first ever stay at Disneyland Hotel - we never stayed here previous to this renovation.

 Disneyland Hotel Review Summary

-• ✓ Walt Disney World levels of magic.
-The most "magic" I've ever felt at Disneyland Paris
+• ✓ Walt Disney World levels of magic - the most "magic" I've ever felt at Disneyland Paris

-• ✓ The hotel is absolutely beautiful, Photos don't do it justice!
+• ✓ The hotel is absolutely beautiful - photos don't do it justice!
 The ambience is relaxing and elegant

 • ✓ The three restaurants serve some of the best food at Disneyland Paris